memfault/interrupt/_posts/2023-01-10-using-psp-msp-limit-registers-for-stack-overflow.md

 ### Testing our Implementation

 We need a small piece of code to test the implementation.
-In this case, there is a macro for causing an overflow for the MSP or the PSP:
+In our example, there is a macro provided for causing an overflow for the MSP or the PSP:

 ```c
 #define TOGGLE_MSP_OVERFLOW (0)     //0 Creates an application overflow in FreeRTOS task, 1 creates it on the MSP